-Figure 4.25: Visualization of the result of Standard Shape Analysis.
+Figure 6.25: Visualization of the result of Standard Shape Analysis.
 Ellipsoidal representations of the labeled regions are being visualized with Tensor View.
 Bounding boxes aligned with the main axes of the ellipsoids depict the spatial extent of each region.

-Figure 4.26: User interface of module Analysis Filter.
+Figure 6.26: User interface of module Analysis Filter.
 The module provides a text field that allows entering a filter expression.
 Available measures are listed in the box on the left hand side that, when selected, display a histogram of the measure in the plot window on the right.
 The red line in the plot can be dragged along the plot's ordinate with the corresponding Count value being shown in the value = field.
 Double-clicking the red line prints the current value at the current cursor position.

+click Apply.

-- Right-click the cellbodies.labeledRegions.label-filtering icon and select Generate Surface and click Apply. - Connect a Surface View with cellbodies.labeldRegions.surf object.
+• Connect a Surface View with cellbodies.labeldRegions.surf object.